delfick/alt-pytest-asyncio/README.rst

 Changelog
 ---------

+0.5.2 - TBD
+    * Added ability to make a different event loop for some tests

 0.5.1 - 15 December 2019
     * Added an ini option ``default_alt_async_timeout`` for the default async timeout for fixtures and tests.
 The default is now 5 seconds.
 So say